Parents shocked as Disney+ blocks kids younger than 7 from watching ‘racist’ 'Peter Pan,' 'Dumbo'

 The movies are not available in the children's accounts on the streaming service.

-Disney+ declared "Peter Pan," released in 1953, portrays offensive stereotypes that were inappropriate to those under seven.
+Disney+ declared "Peter Pan," released in 1953, portrays offensive stereotypes that were inappropriate to those younger than 7.

 "The film portrays Native people in a stereotypical manner that reflects neither the diversity of Native peoples nor their authentic cultural traditions," the company said.